Loading...

 Computer systems designed to perform tasks that normally require human intelligence, like understanding speech, recognizing images, or making decisions.

-A type of AI where computers learn from data and examples instead of being explicitly programmed with rules.
+Read: What is AI?
+A guide for kids →A type of AI where computers learn from data and examples instead of being explicitly programmed with rules.

 The examples and information used to teach an AI system.
 Like flashcards for computers!